-Squatters begin to arrive and settle on Wadawurrung territory.
-The Europeans were met with resistance by the Aboriginal community to the invasion often by driving off or stealing sheep, which then resulted in conflict and sometimes a massacre of Aboriginal people.
+Wadawurrung territory started to be settled on by the newly arrived squatters.
+The Aboriginal community resisted the European invasion by driving off or stealing sheep, which then resulted in conflict and sometimes a massacre of Aboriginal people.

-Dr Alexander Thomson founded ‘Kardinia’ on the south bank of the Barwon.
-Gradually settlement started to spread – the townships of Mount Duneed and Jan Juc were established.
+Once Dr Alexander Thomson built his house ‘Kardinia’ on the south bank of the Barwon settlement started to spread south establishing the townships of Mount Duneed and Jan Juc.

-John Stokes purchases the pastoral run he called ‘Sport Hall’ reported to be in Puebla, but was located in what we know as Connewarre/Breamlea.
+John Stokes purchased the ‘Sport Hall’ pastoral run which has been sometimes reported to be in Puebla, but was located in what we know as Connewarre/Breamlea.
 The name was later changed to Stokes Station.